 This cotton linen storage bag, with its grid pattern, is fab if you don't care about seeing your sheets when they’re tucked away.
 It’s also stylish enough that it won’t make your home look cluttered — great for anyone living in small apartments with very little cabinet space.

 If you want to go one step further on the organizing front, you can tie your sheets together with these organizing labels before placing them in bags.
 Not only will they make your sheets look like they’ve come straight off your Instagram feed, but they’ll stop you from getting all the different sizes mixed up.

 How to keep your bed clean

-- Make sure you give your mattress an added layer from your sweat and skin cells (ew) with the best mattress protector, and yes you can wash a mattress cover, too.
+Make sure you give your mattress an added barrier between sweat and dead skin cells (ew) with the best mattress protector, and yes you can wash a mattress cover, too.

 Avoid eating in bed.
-We would say avoid drinking in bed too, but where is the joy in life if you can't wake up with a nice cup of coffee?
+We would say no to drinking in bed, too, but where is the joy in life if you can't wake up with a nice cup of coffee?

-- Give your bedroom a good air every so often.
-Fling the sheets back before making your bed, leaving them pulled back to expose your bed to sunlight (this helps lessen bugs and germs).
+Give your bedroom good air every so often.
+Fling the sheets back before making your bed to expose your bed to sunlight (this helps lessen bugs and germs).